bertofurth/Seagate-Central-Utils/README.md

 * diskus - Check per directory disk usage.
 Faster than "du". (rust)
 * pEmacs - Perfect Emacs.
 Small footprint editor.
 Much better than "nano".

-### TODO
+### TODO (but probably not)
-* wget / curl
+* wget / curl - Might be useful on the Seagate Central
-* gprof - CPU profiling tool.
-Troublehshoot high cpu.
 * agedu - Advanced Disk usage report https://www.chiark.greenend.org.uk/~sgtatham/agedu/
+* mjpg-streamer - Stream (but don't analyse) a webcam https://github.com/jacksonliam/mjpg-streamer

-Each utility has it's own subdirectory under the base directory of this project where further resources specific to each one can be found.
+Each utility has its own subdirectory under the base directory of this project where further resources specific to each one can be found.
 In the instructions below replace "myutil" with the name of the utility being built.